 Among the many election-year issues up for grabs, employer roles in employee retirement options and adjustment of the federal business tax rates are two that can strongly impact small- to medium-sized transportation businesses.
 Whoever is elected, and however his policies directly impact your business, you don’t want to wait until those changes occur to consider possible scenarios.
 Whether you’re considering putting your transportation business for sale or making a major reinvestment, you’ll want to evaluate how those changes would play out in case of various changes.

 No matter what changes do or do not occur, business value will always be dependent on earnings, assets, and individual buyers.
-Regardless of the economic climate, the same tactics can be used to maximize value and increase your sale price, and transportation industry specialists at The Tenney Group can help you achieve those goals.
+Regardless of the economic climate, the same tactics can be used to maximize value and increase your sale price, and transportation industry specialists at a reputable transportation business broker can help you achieve those goals.

 Photo credits: Top © David Touchtone / Fotolia.
 Middle © Geza Farkas / Fotolia.
 Bottom © Arvydas Kniukšta / Fotolia.